Mining giants may hoard cash as iron ore prices sag

 In the August reporting season, Glencore kicked off the expected party with a $1 billion share buyback, world No. 2 iron ore miner Rio Tinto flagged it would be in a strong position to return capital in February, and BHP said a move was “close”.

-But iron ore prices have collapsed to five-year lows since then, thanks to the major miners flooding the market with new supply and high-cost miners in China continuing to produce, defying expectations the market would bottom around $90 a metric ton (1.1023 tons).
+But iron ore prices have collapsed to five-year lows since then, thanks to the major miners flooding the market with new supply and high-cost miners in China continuing to produce, defying expectations the market would bottom around $90 a tonne.

 If prices remain below $90 for the rest of the year, BHP and Rio, both looking to keep their single ‘A’ credit ratings, would be hard-pressed to return capital to shareholders, beyond raising their dividends, debt and equity analysts said.